flowerpot-network/delta/jobs.md

 your résumé and links to or samples of work you've done, as well as any other information you deem relevant.

-[^1]: The starting salary is the same for all employees, including founders.
+[^1]: The starting salary is equal for all employees, including founders.
+We believe in having a level playing field for everyone and keeping the team small.
 Equity is negotiable based on experience.